Finch-API/finch-docs/docs/Integrating-with-Finch/Integration Checklist.md

 - [ ]  Some of your customers may use multiple employment systems.
 This will involve [application logic](../Development-Guides/Multi-account-Flow.md#application-logic) and [database schema](../Development-Guides/Multi-account-Flow.md#flexible-database-schema) considerations on your end.

-## Authorization Method Configuration
-Finch often offers several methods of authorization to end employers.
-Some integration offer the option for employers to authorization using credenentials, while others also offer OAuth or direct API token input.
-These methods have different tradeoffs regarding reliability and access to data, and Finch works to give maximal optionality in the way data access happens.
-With authorization method configuration, Finch allows you as the developer to choose which auth methods you want to expose to your end customers and in which priority.
-Finch offers a primary and secondary auth method that can be set for each provider and also can hide certain auth methods if you wish.
-For example, if you would only like to expose the OAuth auth method to BambooHR customers, Finch can hide the credential auth method in Finch Connect for you.
+## Configure Authentication Methods

-- [ ] Get in touch with your Finch representative if you would like a specific auth configuration, and we can manage it for you.
+- [ ] Get in touch with your Finch representative if you would like [specific auth methods](docs/Product-Guides/Automated-Connect-Flow.md#authentication-method-configuration) displayed in Finch Connect, and we can manage it for you.
-In the future, we will launch a self-serve feature which will allow you to set these configurations via our developer dashboard.

 ## Security